alex-karpenko/git-events-runner/docs/guides/install.md

 #### Replicas

-As [mentioned before](concepts.md#high-availability), Git Events Runner supports running several replicas at once, so if you need high-availability config, you have to set `replicaCount` to something greater than 1, usually 2 is reasonable starting choice for production environment to ensure HA and don't waste resources.
+As [mentioned before](concepts.md#high-availability), GitEventsRunner supports running several replicas at once, so if you need high-availability config, you have to set `replicaCount` to something greater than 1, usually 2 is reasonable starting choice for production environment to ensure HA and don't waste resources.
 Single replica is good for development and testing.